akamai/linode-workshop-october/README.md

-Linode LevelUp Workshop
+Deploying Edge APIs with Akamai and Linode Kubernetes Engine (LKE)
 ======================

 # About

-Package of template files, examples, and illustrations for the Linode Level Up Workshop Exercise.
+Package of template files, examples, and illustrations for the Linode Edge API Workshop Exercise.

 # Contents